Recipes from Italy

 Jump to Recipe

-Ragù bianco is ideal for seasoning fresh egg pasta, especially tagliatelle or fettuccine, or for stuffing delicious meat cannelloni.
+Ragù bianco is perfect for seasoning fresh egg pasta, especially tagliatelle or fettuccine, and it's also ideal for stuffing meat cannelloni.

-As with any traditional Italian recipe, there are numerous regional versions, as we will see below.
-Versions all linked to the territory, local traditions and typical products.
+As with many traditional Italian recipes, there are several regional variations, all closely tied to local traditions and typical products.

 Ingredients